 home > David Darling

 I was born in Glossop, Derbyshire, England, on July 29, 1953, and grew up in the beautiful Peak District, close to Kinder Scout for those who know the area.
-I went to New Mills Grammar School and then on to Sheffield University, where I earned my B.Sc. in physics in 1974, and Manchester University, for my Ph.D. in astronomy in 1977, while Zdenek Kopal was the department head.
+I went to New Mills Grammar School and then on to Sheffield University, where I earned my B.Sc. in physics in 1974, and Manchester University, for my Ph.D. in astronomy in 1977.

 Around the time I left Manchester I met my future wife and decided to move to the States.
 I served as manager of applications software for the supercomputer company Cray Research in Minneapolis for several years, and it was during this time that our two children were born.
 While at Cray I wrote in my spare time for Astronomy magazine and, in 1982, decided to take the plunge into full-time freelance writing.
-That's been my occupation ever since, interspersed with lectures, school talks, and travel.
+That's been my main occupation ever since, interspersed with appearances on US and UK national radio, lectures, travel, and most recently, singng and songwriting.
 We moved back to England (Cumbria) around the time of my career change, spent the next 16 years here, returned to the US in 1999, and reemigrated again to the UK in 2004.